-Piu Eatwell is a British writer based in Paris, France.
+Piu Eatwell is a writer based in Paris, France.
 She writes historical true crime and books about French lifestyle.

 When not delving in history archives or writing about her adopted country, Piu lives in Paris and renovates dilapidated apartments.
 She is married with three children.